kora-projects/kora-docs/mkdocs/blog/en/kora-step.md

 Runtime efficiency is therefore not a separate performance trick.
 It is a consequence of transparency and compile-time structure.

-### Virtual Threads Improve Concurrency Efficiency Without Changing the Programming Model
+### Virtual Threads Improve Concurrency Efficiency Without Changing the Programming Model { #virtual-threads-efficiency }

 Virtual Threads are another example of efficiency reinforcing simplicity.